Calculations in induced gravity from higher-derivative field theories: Conclusion

 \section{Conclusion}

-In this paper, we have studied the theory of induced gravity derived from higher-derivative theory.
+In this paper, we have studied the theory of induced gravity derived from the higher-derivative theory.
 In the higher-derivative scalar field theory without self-interaction, it is concluded that the induced cosmological and gravitational constants are calculated as a sum of those obtained from free scalar fields, whose number corresponds to the number of d'Alembertian acting on the scalar field.
 In addition, we have confirmed that the Adler--Zee formula and the heat kernel method give the same result in arbitrary dimensions, and shown that a finite value for the induced constants can be extracted in the model with infinite derivatives.
+Unlike the Kaluza--Klein theory, we can consider models with arbitrary masses $m_k$ in the higher-derivative theories\footnote{That is the fundamental scale $l$ used in our models should not be the Planck length.} and we can even use copies of multiple models which result in different signs and magnitudes of induced quantities.
+The higher-derivative theories can be found in modified gravity and string theory, though the structures of them are more complicated than the models considered in this paper.
+We would like to take this work as the first step in exploring quantum effects in more general models of the higher-derivative theory.

 As a future issue, first of all, we will consider the introduction of fields with other spins, similar to the conventional induced gravity model including Ref.~\cite{KPV}, for other fields can cancel divergences.
 Our investigations so far have only been on free higher-derivative theories.
 In addition, since the higher-derivative theory with self-interaction has a complicated structure even considering an effective theory, the calculation of the quantum effect becomes generally non-trivial.
 One may need to think about a theory with some useful symmetry.
-By the way, in general, in the theory of higher-derivative fields coupled to the curvature, the calculation of the induced gravitational constant becomes quite nontrivial.
-We would like to examine this case by constructing various models.
+By the way, in general, in the theory of higher-derivative fields coupled to the curvature, the calculation of the induced gravitational constant becomes quite nontrivial. \footnote{The induced gravity from the superrenormalizable models \cite{Modesto1,BT,ALS,MS,Modesto2} has not been considered by anyone and this could also be decent work to do.} We would like to examine this case by constructing various models.

 Extensions in different directions include mathematical applications to recent discussions of entropic field theory \cite{CMT,CTT1,CTT2}, induced gravity effect in continuous mass distribution theory \cite{Georgi1,Georgi2,Krasnikov}, and so on.
 These topics are also reserved for future work.